 How to Tell If Your iPhone is Fast Charging

-Fast Chargers to Buy for iPhone XS, XS Max, iPhone XR and iPhone X
+Best Fast Chargers to Buy for iPhone XS, XS Max, iPhone XR, and iPhone X

 With everything out of the way, if you are simply looking to buy a USB Power Delivery compliant charger to fast charge your iPhone 8 or iPad, check out some of our recommendations below.
 While Apple also sells a USB-PD compliant USB-C charger, it is extremely expensive.
 You can buy a third-party USB-PD charger and a cable in that price!

-You will also have to buy a USB-C to Lighting cable which is relatively expensive.
-Apple sells one for $19.99 and its best to avoid third-party cables right now since they might not work properly.
+You will also have to buy a USB-C to Lightning cable which is relatively expensive.
+Apple sells one for $19 [Amazon] and its best to avoid third-party cables right now since they might not work properly.